Bago, Myanmar: Modern history

 Today, Hanthawaddy is one of the wards of Bago's city proper.
-On 9 April 2021 during the Myanmar protests, Bago became the site of the Bago massacre, during which military forces killed at least 82 civilians following a protest crackdown.
+The town of Bago is subdivided into 34 wards.
+On 9 April 2021, during the Myanmar protests, Bago became the site of the Bago massacre, during which military forces killed at least 82 civilians following a protest crackdown.

 Demographics

-2014

-The 2014 Myanmar census reported that Bago had a population of 254,424, representing 51.8% of Bago Township's total population.
-The town of Bago is subdivided into 34 wards.
+The 2014 Myanmar census reported that Bago had a population of 237,619, representing 48.35% of Bago Township's total population.

-2019

-As of 2019, the city has 220,387 people based on the General Administration Department's estimates.
+As of 2019, the urban town has 179,505 people based on the General Administration Department's estimates.
 88.73% of the Township is Bamar with a significant Karen, Mon, Palaung and Burmese Indian population.
 Buddhists make up 94.2% of the city with Christianity being the second most populous at 4.2%.
 There are 749 monasteries, 92 nunneries and 134 stupas of various sizes including the tallest pagoda in Myanmar, the Shwemawdaw Pagoda.
 The city also has 9 churches, 6 mosques, 16 Hindu temples and 3 Chinese Mahayana temples.

 Economy and transport

 The main industries of Bago Township are agriculture and service sector employment.
 Bago city has an industrial zone with several factories, mostly in textiles and shoe-making.
 Smaller factories and workshops within the city also create food products, plastics, electric meters, motors, wood products, tea and halwa.
 Bago also has a small, but thriving tourism industry with many tourists from nearby Yangon.
 The Bago Development Committee manages 11 markets around the city.

 There are no airports within the township, and the city is served mostly by Yangon International Airport but the proposed Hanthawaddy International Airport serving Yangon and Bago may be located within Bago Township.
-There are two rail lines that pass through Bago, one going to Mandalay and another south to Mawlamyine.
+There are two rail lines that pass through Bago, Yangon–Mandalay Railway and Yangon–Mawlamyine Railway.
 Bago also has several bus depots on its outskirts with intercity buses providing regular service.
 Bago is served by the Yangon–Mandalay Expressway as well as the old highways going to Taungoo and Myeik.
 Bago has seven major bridges crossing the Bago River in and around the city.